squares-sql/SQUARES/docs/tutorial/01_language.rst

   # Pretty-print the program
   print(prog)

-The process can be simplified using :meth:`tyrell.dsl.Builder.from_sexp_string`:
+The process can be simplified using :meth:`~tyrell.dsl.builder.Builder.from_sexp_string`:

 .. code-block:: python